What is Paint Deformulation?

 (XRD) X-Ray Diffraction– Useful for the identification of filler compounds and specific pigments in a paint.

 (ICP) Inductively Coupled Plasma– Used in the quantification of pigments and fillers.

 Solvent Extraction– Useful for the separations of additives but cannot always separate multiple types of surfactants or other additives.

 (LC/MS) Liquid Chromatography/Mass Spectrometry– Used to identify surfactants as they typically have a higher molecular weight.
 Once separations are performed using LC their spectra are analyzed using MS.

 (HPLC) High Performance Liquid Chromatography– Useful when paired with an LC/MS in order to take the identified ingredients and quantify them.

 Paint and coating deformulation can be a rather difficult task to perform, but there are many very beneficial details to the data provided by this type of analysis.
 In order to get a true deformulation that identifies, quantifies, and characterizes the ingredients within a formulation and is detailed enough to perform a valid reformulation it requires the use of multiple instruments and analytical techniques.

 When done by a skilled chemist with a background in analytical science and product reverse engineering an original formulation can be broken down, studied, and reproduced maintaining its original physical properties.

-For More Information or a Free Consultation Call (800) 930-5450 Today.
-For a Fast & Free cost proposal Please Request a Coating Deformulation Services Quote.
+For More Information or a Consultation, Call (800) 930-5450 Today.
+Request a Coating Deformulation Services Quote.